 The mean dose received by the 'representative person' is compared with the dose limit.
-The term 'representative person' refers to those people most exposed to radiation.
-In this report, they are usually people of the general public who consume large quantities of locally harvested food (high-rate consumers) or who spend long periods of time in areas where radiation sources may exist.
+The term 'representative person' refers to those who are most exposed to radiation.
+In this report they are generally people who eat large quantities of locally harvested food (high-rate consumers) or who spend long periods of time in areas where radiation sources may exist.
 The limits apply to all age groups.
 Children may receive higher doses than adults because of their physiology, anatomy and dietary habits.
-The embryo/foetus can also receive higher doses than its mother.
-Consequently, doses have been assessed for different age groups, i.e. adults, children (10 year-old), infants (1 year-old) and prenatal children, and from this information it is possible to determine which of these age groups receives the highest doses.
+The embryo/ foetus can also receive higher doses than its mother.
+Consequently, doses have been assessed for different age groups, i.e. adults, 10-year-old children, 1-year-old infants and prenatal children, and from this information it is possible to determine which of these age groups receives the highest doses.

 For drinking water, the EU Directive on the quality of water intended for human consumption in respect of radioactive substances (EC, 2013) was published in 2013.
 The Directive specifies values for radon, tritium and 'Indicative Dose' (ID) above which Member States shall assess whether the presence of radioactive substances in drinking water poses a risk to human health that requires action and, where necessary, shall take remedial action to improve the quality of water to a level which complies with the requirement for the protection of human health from a radiation protection point of view.
-The values are concentrations of 100 Bq l-1 for radon or tritium and a dose of 0.1 mSv from an intake over one year.
+The values are concentrations of 100 Bq I-1 for radon or tritium and a dose of 0.1 mSv from an intake over one year.
 ID is the sum of the doses from individual radionuclides in drinking water excluding tritium, potassium-40 and radon and its short-lived daughter products.
 Drinking water is taken to include bottled waters (spring and drinking).

-The Directive also specifies screening values for gross alpha and beta activity of 0.1 and 1.0 Bq l-1 respectively.
+The Directive also specifies screening values for gross alpha and beta activity of 0.1 and 1.0 Bq I-1 respectively.
 If concentrations are below these levels further investigations are not needed unless it is known that specific radionuclides are present in the water that are liable to cause an ID in excess of 0.1 mSv from an intake over one year.
-Transposition of the Drinking Water Directive into law has now taken place in the UK.
-For example, The Water Supply (Water Quality) Regulations 2016 came into force on 27 June 2016 in England and Wales (Statutory Instruments, 2016).
+Transposition of the Drinking Water Directive into law in the UK is taking place (see for example Defra, 2016).